sf-wdi-17/notes/lectures/week-10/_2_tuesday/dusk/ANGULAR_SERVICES.md

 * ...

-## Challenge 1: Setup Mock API Data Service - 30 min
+## Challenge 1: Setup Mock API Data Service - 20 min

 1. Clone this [angular-basic](https://github.com/ajbraus/angular-basic) temtplate
-2. Implement a service (code below) to inject some mock movie test data into a view.
+2. Add this service (code below) to your app.js
-3. Use ng-repeat to display a list or table of movies in a view
+3. Inject the Movie service into your controller
-4. If you get done, brainstorm a list of what else could you do
+4. Use ng-repeat to display a list or table of movies in a view

 ```JS
 /*